 How much time should I plan for my visit?

-Plan for at least 2–3 hours to enjoy the pools and sauna world without rushing.
+Plan for at least 2–3 hours to enjoy the pools and Sauna World without rushing.
 Many locals happily spend half a day here.
+If you add the Beer Spa, Gül Baba, and a food stop, you’ve got yourself a full Buda-side day.

 What’s the best time to visit to avoid crowds?